AndersMyrvang/Ex.PhilApp/README.md

 # ExPhil Exam Project

 ## Description
 ExPhil Exam Project is a platform for taking exams to practice for Ex.Phil.
-It provides a user-friendly interface for students to prepare for their exams.
+It provides a user-friendly interface for students to prepare for their exams

 ## Features
 - User authentication.